monad-developers/foundry-monad/README.md

 ## Foundry-Monad

 > [!NOTE]
-> In this foundry template the default chain is `monadDevnet`, if you wish to change it change the network in `foundry.toml`
+> In this foundry template the default chain is `monadDevnet`, if you wish to change it, change the network in `foundry.toml`

 <!-- TODO: Add Image -->